zackees/sudo-win32/README.md

 # Documentation

-This is shamelessly wripped from the `gsudo` repo and is kept as-is.
+This is shamelessly ripped from the `gsudo` repo and is kept as-is.
 Simply replace `gsudo` with `sudo_win32` or `sudo` if you installed with the [sudo] extra.
 Otherwise it's the same.

 ## Usage